xak2000/nomad/website/source/guides/operating-a-job/update-strategies/blue-green-and-canary-deployments.html.md

 }
 ```

-We see that it has an `update` stanza that has the `canary` equal to the desired
+We see that it has an `update` block that has the `canary` equal to the desired
 count.
 This is what allows us to easily model blue/green deployments.
 When we
 change the job to run the "api-server:1.4" image, Nomad will create 5 new
 allocations without touching the original "api-server:1.3" allocations.
 Below we